fazzaan/font-hangeulic/README.md

 # font-hangeulic
 Hangeulesque style font.
 Regular and Chunky weights.
 Increased Hangeulisticism is in the works.
+Supports NewEng alphabet.